 2. Taxes and employment status – As a mobile beauty business owner you will be self-employed.
 This means you will be in-charge of dealing with your own taxes, which will include payments for income taxes, Medicare, and social security.
 You will also be able to deduct all sorts of expenses like your equipment and travel.
 If you can afford to, it may be worth hiring an accountant to help you out.
 If not, make sure to organize your paperwork well, and read up on your tax status.

 3. Insurance requirements and options – You will also need mobile hair and beauty insurance to protect your business.
 Your mobile beauty insurance should be a combination of general and professional liability.
 More importantly, it should be tailored to your unique line of work such as nail technician, cosmetologist, or in our case, hair stylist.
+You can also get mobile beauty therapist insurance as well as mobile hairdresser insurance, as each will need to be tailored for your protection and personal situation.
 It should cover you for all sorts of unforeseen events including someone slipping on the floor of your mobile salon, accidental damage to a customer’s carpet with hair bleach, or the aforementioned customer’s trip to the ER for stitches.
 Of course, if you’re driving from place-to-place to reach customers, don’t forget commercial auto insurance!

 Becoming a mobile hairdresser is one thing, and figuring out how to start a mobile hair salon is another.
 Once you get started the real work begins.